Warehousing declarations and bookkeeping

 How do I submit customs warehousing declarations?

-Customs warehousing declarations must be submitted with a SAD form, which is sent to a customs office for processing.
+If you lodge the declaration with a SAD form, send it to a customs office for processing.
 If there is no customs service point where the warehouse is located, the papers can usually be scanned and sent by email to Customs.

 Releasing the goods from the warehouse is mainly done with electronic declarations.